pointwisegmbh/locarta-public-docs/android/docs/index.md

 #### Downgrading min SDK version to API v7

-Technically the minimum API version for the SDK is already v7, but it depends on Google Play Services, which requires minimum API v9.
+Technically the minimum API version for the SDK is already v7.
+However, it depends on Google Play Services, which requires minimum API v9.

 If you get an error saying:
 ```